 This metric measured the percent of partners and a current status of a pilot design or pilot/ prototype of the incoming project already with results or data analyzed or pending to analyze with CHIP, accordingly to our process flow.
-At mid-August, 2021, data showed that 31.4 % of partners have a pilot designed or developed with CHIP with a 24-45% completed, while a 68.6% of partners have a pilot designed or developed with CHIP with a 75-100 % completed.
+At mid-August, 2021, data showed that 31.4 % of partners have a pilot designed or developed with CHIP with a 24-45% completed, while a 68.6% of partners have a pilot designed or developed.